 Deep Dive: Best practices for using the Expensify Cards with an indirect accounting integration

-Are you using Expensify Cards and one of our direct integrations with QuickBooks Online, NetSuite, or Xero?
+Are you using Expensify Cards and one of our direct integrations with QuickBooks Online, NetSuite, Sage Intacct or Xero?
 If yes, we have you covered with automatic reconciliation, check out the links to learn more.
-If you are using QuickBooks Desktop, Intacct, or an indirect accounting connection, keep reading!
+If you are using QuickBooks Desktop or an indirect accounting connection, keep reading!

 Here are a few tips for managing Expensify and the accounting process around the Expensify Card

-Each day, as purchases are made on your Expensify Cards, the pending balance (including any holds for things like pay-at-pump fuel, hotel authorizations, etc.) is withdrawn from your Expensify Card Settlement Account (your business bank account).
+Each day, as purchases are made on your Expensify Cards, the posted balance is withdrawn from your Expensify Card Settlement Account (your business bank account).

-Use the Settlements Dashboard to see the daily settlement withdrawals
+Use the Settlements Dashboard to see the settlement withdrawals

 To see which Expensify Card transactions fell into which settlement, take a look at the Settlement report.
 It can be found under Settings > Domains > [domain name] > Company Cards > Reconciliation tab > Reconcile: Settlements.
 Plug in the dates you’d like to see and review the settlements for that date range.